-- Publishes an annual pay statement which is discussed by its Joint Consultative Committee, comprised of Councillors, Service Director for Corporate Services and Union representatives for final agreement by full Council. - Evaluates job roles and pay grades as necessary to ensure a fair structure.
+- Publishes an annual pay statement which is discussed by full Council. - Evaluates job roles and pay grades as necessary to ensure a fair structure.

 Epping Forest District Council is therefore confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work.
 Rather, its gender pay gap is the result of the roles in which men and women work within the organisation and the salaries that these roles are evaluated at.